4zzi/external-executor/README.md

 Level 3 sploit script hijacker

 ## Status
-Doesn't work anymore smth like that I haven't felt like fixed it anymore should just be an offset issue
+Doesn't work anymore smth like that I haven't felt like fixing it anymore should just be an offset issue

 # UNC/SUNC